emircandemr/Vue-Horse-Racing/README.md

 - `db/*` - Files connected to firestore database.
 - `router/*` - Files for communication between pages used throughout the application.
 - `services/*` - File with functions used to extract data from Firestore and write data.
-- `stores/*` - The file containing the functions that will provide state management throughout the application of Pinia.
+- `stores/*` - Folder containing functions that will provide state management throughout the application.
 - `test/*` - Folder with tests performed with Vitest
 - `views/*` - All other static pages.